Pikachu707/keXDR/README.md

 datasets: it is frozen, has no moving parts, and its behaviour on the released logs does not change.

-2.（**latest**） is the build that runs in production.
+2.（**latest**） is the build that runs in production as our paper described.
 It is the one under active development.

 Their log formats are not interchangeable, but both of them can run on the release dataset.